magiblot/tvision/README.md

 void TDrawBuffer::moveChar(ushort indent, char c, TColorAttr attr, ushort count);
 void TDrawBuffer::putChar(ushort indent, char c);
 ```
-`c` is always interpreted as a character in the active codepage.
+`c` is handled as a code page character.

 ```c++
 ushort TDrawBuffer::moveStr(ushort indent, TStringView str, TColorAttr attr);
 ushort TDrawBuffer::moveCStr(ushort indent, TStringView str, TAttrPair attrs);
 ```
-`str` is interpreted according to the rules exposed previously.
+`str` is displayed according to the rules exposed previously.

 ```c++
 ushort TDrawBuffer::moveStr(ushort indent, TStringView str, TColorAttr attr, ushort maxWidth, ushort strOffset = 0); // New ushort TDrawBuffer::moveCStr(ushort indent, TStringView str, TColorAttr attr, ushort maxWidth, ushort strOffset = 0); // New
 ```
-`str` is interpreted according to the rules exposed previously, but:
+`str` is displayed according to the rules exposed previously, but:
 * `maxWidth` specifies the maximum amount of text that should be copied from `str`, measured in text width (not in bytes).
 * `strOffset` specifies the initial position in `str` where to copy from, measured in text width (not in bytes).
 This is useful for horizontal scrolling.
 If `strOffset` points to the middle of a double-width character, a space will be copied instead of the right half of the double-width character, since it is not possible to do such a thing.